 EC, ED, EE, EF, EL, EN, EO, ES, EX - these codes are on- or off-campus student activities and are not counted as an absence.

 BEFORE AND AFTER SCHOOL

-Building hours will be posted outside the Office.
-No student will be in the building before or after these hours unless requested by a teacher or participating in a supervised activity.
+No student will be in the building before 7:00 a.m. or after 3:45 p.m. unless requested by a teacher or participating in a supervised activity.

 CAFETERIA